 Audio3DManager's setSoundVelocity() and

 setListenerVelocity() to set the velocity of sounds or the listener to get the doppler pitch shifting of moving objects.
 If you would like the

 Audio3DManager to help you adjust the velocity of moving objects automatically like it does with their position, you can call

 Currently, for the latter to work, a CollisionTraverser must be attached to base.cTrav as you see in the example.
 If you already have one assigned to do collision detection that will be sufficient.
 Read more about Collision Traversers.

 The attenuation of moving sounds by distance and the doppler shift are based the way sound works in the real world.
-By default it assumes a scale of 1 panda unit equal to 1 foot.
+By default it assumes a scale of 1 panda unit equal to 1 foot (or 1 meter in Panda3D 1.10 and above).
 If you use another scale you'll need to use

 setDistanceFactor to adjust the scale.